SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 [stream language="RO" videoId="444864044" /]
 [/video-vimeo]

 Syntax errors are spelling errors in our code.

 They are usually easy to fix as long as we are familiar with the language's syntax.

 HTML itself doesn't suffer from syntax errors because browsers parse it **permissively**, meaning that the page still displays even if there are syntax errors.

 Browsers have built-in rules to state how to interpret **incorrectly written markup**.

-The web would probably not be as popular as it is today, if it had been more strict from the very beginning.
+The web would probably not be as popular as it is today if it had been more strict from the very beginning.

 However, this can still be a **problem**.

 ## HTML validation

-You really want to make sure your HTML is **well-formed**!
-You probably wonder how?
+You want to make sure your HTML is **well-formed**!

 The best way is to start by running our HTML page through the [Markup Validation Service](https://validator.w3.org/).